 After professional experience in Dublin with Michael Scott and in London with Maxwell Fry, Kevin moved to the United States in 1948.
-Currently based in Connecticut, USA, Kevin has won innumerable awards for his designs of over 300 major buildings around the world.
+Currently based in Connecticut, USA, Kevin won innumerable awards for his designs of over 300 major buildings around the world.
 In 1982, he was awarded the prestigious Pritzker Prize (the Nobel Prize equivalent for architecture).
 Kevin’s better known work includes the New York Metropolitan Museum of Art, the Oakland Museum, the UN Plaza and the Ford Foundation headquarters in New York.

-The CCD is the first Irish building Kevin has designed.
-Over the past decade, Kevin, as master architect with his attention to detail, has designed every facet of this building right down to the door handles!
+The CCD is the first Irish building Kevin designed.
+Over the past decade, Kevin, as master architect with his attention to detail, designed every facet of this building right down to the door handles!
 The CCD design has been end-user driven and has emerged as an iconic building on the banks of the Liffey.
 It has a wonderful 55-metre high glass atrium offering guests amazing views right across the Dublin skyline and over the Dublin and Wicklow mountains.

 “Architecture is an achievement that comes from the commitment of the owner and the understanding of the architect that the work to be realized will be a response not only to the immediate requirements but also to the broader concerns of the community, the accommodation of the natural and cultural environment, and the belief that the final responsibility is not only to the user and the community, but ultimately to posterity.”
 Kevin Roche

 Kevin Roche John Dinkeloo and Associates LLC (KRJDA) is located in Hamden, Connecticut.
 The firm has been honoured with numerous awards for architecture and design.
 More information about Kevin’s work can be found on the KRJDA website.

 Architectural Firm Award, American Institute of Architects

 25-Year Award and 50-Year Award for Ford Foundation Headquarters, American Institute of Architects